The Ultimate 7 Step Guide to Exporting to the USA

 The United States authorities prohibit certain types of goods being imported including firearms, certain fruit and vegetables, animal products and biologicals.
 Find the full list on the U.S. Customs and Border Protection website.

-The best ways to export products to USA
+The best ways to export products to the USA

-Typical container costs — Shipping from Australia to USA
+Typical container costs — Shipping from Australia to the USA

 And according to Australia Trade, renting part of a container will cost you between $150 and $250 AUD per cubic meter or 1,000 kilos, whichever is greater.